RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/5-How to configure Attributes of Root Section/5-How to configure Attributes of Root Section.md

-# COnfiguring the Attributes of Root Section
+# Configuring the Attributes of Root Section

 To configure the Root section properties, please consider the below points: